Sjord/Sjord.github.io/_posts/2016-08-29-kayako-xss.md

 ## Conclusion

 This vulnerability makes it possible for an anonymous user to inject scripts that are executed by staff.
-It was easily found using a combination of hands-on testing and code review: first use testing to find an interesting location where input is not correctly escaped, then read the code to learn what escaping is done exactly.
+It was easily found using a combination of hands-on testing and code review: first test to find an interesting location where input is not correctly escaped, then read the code to learn what escaping is done exactly.

 ## Timeline